garagehive/garagehive.github.io/docs/garagehive-finance-accountancy-export.md

 ---
 layout: docs
-title: External Accountancy Export
+title: How to Export to Your External Accountancy System
 ---
-# How to export to your external accountancy system
+# How to Export to Your External Accountancy System

-Garage Hive allows you to export to your external accountancy package.
+Garage Hive allows you to export data to your **external accounting system**.
 You can export the following:

 * Customer Invoices
 * Customer Credit Memos